 Course Procedures for Registration and Support

-All of Technical Learning College's (TLC's) correspondence courses have complete registration and support services offered.
-Delivery of services includes, e-mail, Web site, telephone, fax, and mail support.
+All of Technical Learning College's distance learning courses have complete registration and support services offered.
+Delivery of services will include, e-mail, web site, telephone, fax and mail support.
 TLC will attempt immediate and prompt service.
-All students are tracked by a unique number which will be assigned to the student.